RustScript2025/RustScript/README.md

 RustScript doesn't claim to invent new concepts.
 Instead, it carefully selects and integrates the best ideas from decades of programming language research and practice.
 Every feature has been battle-tested in production systems across multiple languages.

-With 87 features drawn from over 60 languages spanning 68 years (1958-2025), RustScript represents a curated synthesis of proven solutions.
-From LISP's macros (1958) to Rust's memory safety (2010) to Zig's compile-time execution (2016) and beyond, each feature was chosen because it solved a real problem elegantly in production systems.
+With 87 features drawn from over 60 languages spanning LISP (1958) to modern languages (2025), RustScript represents a curated synthesis of proven solutions.
+Each feature was chosen because it solved a real problem elegantly in production systems.

 By learning from language history, RustScript avoids repeating past mistakes whilst embracing proven solutions.
 The result is a language that feels familiar to developers from many backgrounds whilst offering a cohesive, modern development experience.